seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

 HLSL Modules
 ============

-llvm::Module is the type that represents a shader program.
+llvm37::Module is the type that represents a shader program.
 It includes metadata nodes to provide details around the ABI, flags, etc. However, manipulation of all this information in terms of metadata is not very efficient or convenient.

-As part of the work with HLSL, we introduce two modules that are attached in-memory to an llvm::Module: a high-level HLModule, and a low-level DxilModule.
+As part of the work with HLSL, we introduce two modules that are attached in-memory to an llvm37::Module: a high-level HLModule, and a low-level DxilModule.
 The high-level module is used in the early passes to deal with HLSL-as-a-language concepts, such as intrinsics, matrices and vectors; the low-level module is used to deal with concepts as they exist in the DXIL